 Looking for a particular seat which is not available to try out locally?
 I now offer the option to try out select seats for a nominal upcharge with my ala carte options, available upon request:

 Unable to meet up in-person?
 No problem!
 The Virtual Concierge Service allows us to “meet” over the phone and/or online!
-We’ll still discuss the seats which would work best for your particular scenario, discuss their pros/cons, etc, and I will send you links to each one as we’re discussing it so that you can simply click on the link and see exactly what I’m talking about.
-When you decide which option is the right one for you, just click on that link again and place your order!
+We’ll still discuss the seats which would work best for your particular scenario, discuss their pros/cons, etc. I will send you links to each seat while we’re talking about it so that you have a visual reference to follow along with.
+When you decide which option is the right one for you, simply click on that link again and place your order!

 Infant Seat/Convertible or Combination Seat/Booster Seat

 Did you know that 3 out of 4 car seats or boosters are NOT being used correctly, despite the fact that roughly 90% of caregivers think that they are using them correctly?